Car brand reviews

 The Countryman is now also offered as an plug-in hybrid, which combines a turbocharged petrol engine with an electric motor.

 An electric Mini, based on the design of the classic Mini three-door hatchback and for production at the Mini factory in Oxford, has been unveiled as well.
-It is expected to be available from 2019.
+It's expected to be available from early 2020.

 If you're perusing the classifieds, the Mini Paceman is a three-door version of the of the previous generation Countryman.